-- 5. Under the Options group on the right side, click Download file. - 6.
-When prompted, extract the contents of the .zip file to a directory that is not the project directory.
+- 4. Click the appropriate Visual COBOL RM/Panels Conversion entry for your platform. - 5.
+Click the Download icon to the right of the zip filename in the Attachments list, and save the .zip file. - 6.
+Extract the contents of the .zip file to a directory that is not the project directory.